symfony/symfony-docs/components/options_resolver.rst

 Required Options
 ----------------

-The ``firstName`` option is required; the class can't work without that option.
+Suppose the ``firstName`` option is required: the class can't work without it.
 You can set the required options by calling :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::setRequired`::

     // ...